University of Oxford Logo University of OxfordDepartment of Computer Science - Home

 Reading list

-The following book will provide useful additional reading; it is recommended for reading after the course, during the Easter vacation:
+Useful additional cultural reading, recommended for reading after the course, perhaps during the Easter vacation: